imcf/hrm-omero/DEVELOPMENT.md

   - [x] through the configuration file
 - [x] (REJECTED) ~~offer download of OME-TIFFs~~
 - [x] don't use a command line parameter for the OMERO password
-- [ ] add command line action to create new projects and datasets in OMERO
 - [x] lift assumption that datasets are always members of a project in OMERO
 - [x] create target directory for thumbnails in case it doesn't exist
 - [x] create documentation on the `OMERO_USERDIR` configuration